Arranging the Internship

 Signing the WIL Agreement

-Your organisation, the student and RMIT will sign the WIL Agreement.
-The student will provide you with the Agreement to sign before starting the placement.
+Your organisation, the student and RMIT will sign the WIL Agreement before the placement starts.
 Start dates, work schedules and location arrangements are recorded in the Agreement.
 Please familiarise yourself with the terms in the Agreement, including your requirement to provide a safe work environment.

-When students complete the total hours of internship specified by their program, the Agreement will end.
+When students complete the total hours of internship specified in the Agreement, the Agreement will end.
 You may then negotiate future arrangements directly with the student as an employment arrangement.

 All arrangements must be in accordance with the Fair Work Ombudsman National Employment Standards.
 Please visit the Fair Work website for more information.